YajB/lightrun_01-2022/task1.md

 ## Lightrun tags

-Lightrun tags are used to group agents together into logical categories.
+Lightrun tags are used to group agents together into logical categories, usually based on common functionality.
-Create tags to group your agents by region, environment, or by other criteria that are relevant for your organization.
+Use tags to group your agents by region, environment, purpose, or by any criteria that are relevant for your organization.

+When you apply multiple tags, you can associate actions with an agent before it launches

 ### Lightrun action and tag properties